JTH Tucson grounds with epic views of Saguaro National Park

 Sharing is caring!

-How to get to Tucson
+How to get to Saguaro National Park

 Tucson lies in the southern part of Arizona, in the United States, just an hour away from the Mexican border.
 As part of our road trip around the Southwest, we drove 6 hours from Joshua Tree to get to Tucson.